 We all carry a static charge, without proper grounding while building your pc you may transfer a static ‘jolt’ of electricity which will fry your sensitive new pc components.

-I always recommend using an anti static wrist strap when building your pc, it will keep you grounded and stop the transfer of static electricity coursing through your components.
+I always recommend using an anti-static wrist strap when building your pc, it will keep you grounded and stop the transfer of static electricity coursing through your components.

 3. Black Start-up Screen Of Death

-We all know that moment when you just built a rig for the first and it comes to turning it on for the first time – there is one thing none of us want to hear… Multiple motherboard beeps and the dead black start-up screen of death.
+We all know that moment when you just built a rig for the first and it comes to turning it on for the first time – there is one thing none of us wants to hear… Multiple motherboard beeps and the dead black start-up screen of death.